 Paintings, furniture, and antiques were other treasures Lionel collected.

-Towards the end of the 1850s in 1858 Disraeli commented upon the Rothschild’s Banquets “Splendour that couldn’t be surpassed”.
+1858 Disraeli commented upon the Rothschild’s Banquets “Splendour that couldn’t be surpassed”.

-Rothschild’s 1870’s Gunnersbury Park
+Rothschild’s 1870s Gunnersbury Park

-Gunnersbury Gardens in the 1870s
+Gunnersbury Park Gardens in the 1870s

-Lionel Rothschild of Gunnersbury dies June 1879
+- Lionel Rothschild of Gunnersbury died June 1879

 Gunnersbury in the 1900s and Leopold Rothschild

 Leopold took over the estate but did not get total control till 1901.
 He continued with plants and also had the love of horses and horse racing.
-He carried on the Horseracing stud that was at Gunnersbury.
+He carried on the Horseracing stud at Gunnersbury.

-Reading around, it is noted, in 1900 Gunnersbury house now had electric lighting.
+Reading around, it is noted, in 1900 Gunnersbury House now had electric lighting.

-1909 Leopold carried on the tradition and gave a huge function in honour of the Chief Rabbi reaching 70.
+In 1909 Leopold carried on the tradition and gave a huge function in honour of the Chief Rabbi reaching 70.
 5,000 people came many Jewish immigrants.

 1912 King George the V and Queen Mary attended Leopold’s next major social function a mass garden party “League of Mercy”.
-Two thousand guests of nobility and importance dressed in all their finery in aid of King Edwards VII fund.
+Two thousand guests of nobility and importance dressed in all their finery in aid of King Edwards VII’s fund.

 Gunnersbury and the Great War 1914-1918

 It has not been easy to find out about what happened at Gunnersbury Estate during the War.
-But the Rothschild’s were busy with the war effort.
+But the Rothschilds were busy with the war effort.

-Lionel, Anthony Gustav, Evelyn were the sons of Leopold Rothschild.
+Lionel, Anthony Gustav, and Evelyn were the sons of Leopold Rothschild.
 They played their part in active service that took different forms.

-Gustav Anthony although wounded Gallipoli was decorated and survived the war with the title of Major of General staff.
+Gustav Anthony although wounded Gallipoli was decorated and survived the war with the title of Major of General Staff.

 The Last Rothschild at Gunnersbury